mesonbuild/meson/docs/markdown/Reference-manual.md

 you will need to set the `export_dynamic` argument of the executable to `true`.

+Supports the following extra keyword arguments:

+- `vs_module_defs`, *(Added 0.52.0)*, a string, a File object, or Custom Target for a Microsoft module definition file for controlling symbol exports, etc., on platforms where that is possible (e.g. Windows).

 **Note:** Linking to a shared module is not supported on some platforms, notably OSX.
 Consider using a [`shared_library`](#shared_library) instead, if you need to both